Systemd

 systemd is a software suite for system and service management on Linux built to unify service configuration and behavior across Linux distributions.
 Its main component is an init system used to bootstrap user space and manage user processes.
-It also provides replacements for various daemons and utilities, including device management, login management, network connection management, and event logging.
+It also provides various daemons and utilities, including device management, login management, network connection management, and event logging.
 The name systemd adheres to the Unix convention of naming daemons by appending the letter d, and also plays on the French phrase Système D (a person's ability to quickly adapt and improvise in the face of problems).